cutlets14/master_gardener/README.md

-# master_gardener
+# Master Gardener
-Notes taken during the Master Gardener program
+## Notes taken during the Master Gardener program in Fall 2022.
+### Offered by Rutgers Cooperative Extension of Middlesex County.